klibjk/Introduction-David-Andres-Povis/README.md

 👋 About me

-👨‍🎓 Hi, I am Data Engineer with focus in QA.
-I hold a M.S. in Information Technology and Management from Florida Atlantic University in Boca Raton, Florida.
+Hi, I am 🐍 Python Software Engineer with focus on data 📊 and system infrastructure 🏗️.

+👨‍🎓 I hold a M.S. in Information Technology and Management from Florida Atlantic University in Boca Raton, Florida.

-👨‍💻 Data Engineer and QA engineer with robust experience in software quality control, DevOps, scalable data pipelines, ETL, real-time data processing, and cloud-based solutions.
-Expert in Python, SQL, and Big Data cloud technologies and data governance processes.
-Developed solutions with machine learning, web development, and automation.
-Professional experience with DevOps and Agile methodologies.
-Architected pipelines in cloud platforms AWS and Google Cloud Platform.
+🌐 I have used Python in full-stack development for over 5 years accross several domains.

+💻 Experience:
+5+ years of experience working in data analytics.
+4+ years of experience working with SQL and noSQL databases and Big Data cloud technologies.
+4+ years of experience working with in data science with machine learning solutions, including LLM engineering.
+2+ years of experience developing solutions in AWS.